 Ngcukaitobi was representing the Nelson Mandela Foundation, which is asking the Johannesburg high court to declare that displaying the apartheid flag amounts to hate speech under the Promotion of Equality and Prevention of Unfair Discrimination Act.

-The Nelson Mandela Foundation took the case to court because of a public debate between the foundation and AfriForum, after reports that the old flag was displayed at a ‘Black Monday’ demonstration in October 2017.
+The Nelson Mandela Foundation took the case to court because of a public debate between the foundation and Afriforum, after reports that the old flag was displayed at a ‘Black Monday’ demonstration in November 2017.

 The marketplace of ideas could be trusted to deal appropriately with such speech, it did not merit state intervention, he said.
 He added that it could be seen on social media how quickly racism was dealt with.